These days, we hear a lot about artificial intelligence (AI), machine learning (ML) and Deep Learning (neural networks). Let’s learn what they are.

 · Has best-in-class performance on problems that outperforms other solutions in multiple domains

-· Reduces the need for feature engineering, one of the most time-consuming parts of machine learning practice.
+· Reduces the need for feature engineering, one of the most time-consuming parts of the machine learning practice.
 (Which is covered more precisely in one of our next posts: "An explanation of Automated Feature Engineering for Predictive Modeling")

 · What is learned is not easy to comprehend. ("Black Box")